Malonic acid: Reactions

 In a well-known reaction, malonic acid condenses with urea to form barbituric acid.
 Malonic acid may also be condensed with acetone to form Meldrum's acid, a versatile intermediate in further transformations.
 The esters of malonic acid are also used as a −CH2COOH synthon in the malonic ester synthesis.

-Additionally, the coenzyme A derivative of malonate, malonyl-CoA, is an important precursor in fatty acid biosynthesis along with acetyl CoA.
-Malonyl CoA is formed from acetyl CoA by the action of acetyl-CoA carboxylase, and the malonate is transferred to an acyl carrier protein to be added to a fatty acid chain.

 Briggs–Rauscher reaction

 Malonic acid is a key component in the Briggs–Rauscher reaction, the classic example of an oscillating chemical reaction.

 Knoevenagel condensation

+Malonic acid is used to prepare a,b-unsaturated carboxylic acids by condensation and decarboxylation.
+Cinnamic acids are prepared in this way:

-In Knoevenagel condensation, malonic acid or its diesters are reacted with the carbonyl group of an aldehyde or ketone, followed by a dehydration reaction.
+In this, the so-called Knoevenagel condensation, malonic acid condenses with the carbonyl group of an aldehyde or ketone, followed by a decarboxylation.

-When malonic acid itself is used, it is normally because the desired product is one in which a second step has occurred, with loss of carbon dioxide, in the so-called Doebner modification.
+When malonic acid is condensed in hot pyridine, the condensation is accompanied by decarboxylation, the so-called Doebner modification.

-Thus, for example, the reaction product of acrolein and malonic acid in pyridine is trans-2,4-Pentadienoic acid with one carboxylic acid group and not two.

 Preparation of carbon suboxide

+Malonic acid does not readily form an anhydride, dehydration gives carbon suboxide instead:

-Carbon suboxide is prepared by warming a dry mixture of phosphorus pentoxide (P4O10) and malonic acid.
+The transformation is achieved by warming a dry mixture of phosphorus pentoxide (P4O10) and malonic acid.
 It reacts in a similar way to malonic anhydride, forming malonates.